Genez-io/genez-io.github.io/content/posts/implement_shopping_cart.md

 Test your code at https://app.genez.io/test-interface/local?port=8083
 ```

-From the genezio dashboard you can send requests to your backend classes and see the responses.
+From the genezio dashboard, you can send requests to your backend classes and see the response.

 ![Alt text](/images/blog/shopping_cart_example/test_backend.png)